executablebooks/write_ups/blog_post.md

 there are still gaps in the current Jupyter Notebook landscape in terms of writing and publishing.

-With this post we announce the Executable Book Project --- a Sloan-funded grant to improve the state of writing and publishing with Jupyter Notebooks, along with the broader open source science ecosystem.
-The project is a collaboration between Australia National University, UC Berkeley, and Northern Arizona University.
+With this post we announce the Executable Book Project — a Sloan-funded grant to improve the state of writing and publishing with Jupyter Notebooks, along with the broader open source science ecosystem.
+The project is a collaboration between the Australian National University, UC Berkeley, and Northern Arizona University.
 We’ll cover some of the major challenges we hope to tackle below.

 ## `tl;dr`: What are we hoping to build?

-From a user's perspective, this is what we want to enable:
+From a user's perspective, we want to enable:

-Generate a high-quality book from a single folder containing either markdown or Jupyter notebooks (authors can write in either).
+**Generation of a high-quality book from a single folder containing either markdown or Jupyter notebooks** (authors can write in either).
 The book will support common publishing features, such as citations, cross-references, and numbered equations.
 As a part of this process, all executable code in the source files will be run, intelligently cached and embedded in the document.
 Book output formats will include HTML and PDF, as well as Jupyter notebooks that allow readers to step through and interact with content.

-This process will be managed by a simple command-line interface that allows users to focus on the content creation process, not on the backend stack that runs the actual building.
+**A simple command-line interface** that allows users to focus on the content creation process, not on the backend stack that runs the actual building.

-The author-edit-compile cycle will be smooth and convenient, including productivity tools for use in common editors (e.g., code completion).
+**A smooth and convenient author-edit-compile cycle**, including productivity tools for use in common editors (e.g., code completion).
 The option of using human-readable text-based source material will facilitate version control and distributed collaboration.

 This stack should be entirely open source.